 Pronounced: SI-pu-LOO-sel tee

 Sipuleucel-T is an example of immunotherapy, which is a type of therapy that is designed to stimulate the body's immune system to attack the cancer cells.
 Sipuleucel-T is tailor-made specifically for each patient, created from his body's own immune cells.
 Immune cells are first collected from the patient and exposed to a protein that "teaches" the immune cells to target the cancer cells.
-These immune cells are then given back to the patient to help treat his prostate cancer.
+These immune cells are then given back to the patient to help treat the cancer.

-There are a number of things you can do to manage the side effects of Sipuleucel-T. Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of sipuleucel-T. Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 Sipuleucel-T stimulates the immune system, much like a flu virus would, and expected side effects are related to this stimulation.
 Often called "flu-like symptoms", these include chills, fever, fatigue, achy joints and muscles and headache.
 Talk to your healthcare team about using acetaminophen or ibuprofen to manage these symptoms.
 They typically last only a few days after the infusion.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink's section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.